swalladge/rpi-temperature-server/SERVER_README.md

 - `from` - [timestamp] start date of temperature range (default: 0)
 - `to` - [timestamp] end date of temperature range (default: current time)
+- `unit` - C, F or K return the result in Celsius, Farenheit or Kelvin (default: C)
 - `limit` - [integer] limit the number of temperature entries returned (default: `temp_max_length` as configured in config.py).
 Note: a limit parameter higher than set in server config will be ignored.

 Response data fields:

 - `count`: number of data points returned
+- `unit`: the unit of measure C, F or K
 - `lower`: lowest actual timestamp in the data (might be greater than from)
 - `upper`: highest actual timestamp in the data (might be less than to)
 - `from`: the requested start date